-The Accessibility Assessment Committee (AAC) is comprised of representatives from Information Technology Services (ITS), The Office of Equal Opportunity, Inclusion, and Resolution Services (EOIRS), and the Center for Disability Resources (CDR), formerly known as the Office of Disability Services (ODS) , as well as two at-large members representing the interests of both academic and administrative computing.
+The Accessibility Assessment Committee (AAC) is comprised of representatives from Information Technology Services (ITS), the Office of Diversity and Inclusion, and the Center for Disability Resources (CDR), formerly known as the Office of Disability Services (ODS) , as well as two at-large members representing the interests of both academic and administrative computing.
 Current membership includes:

 Information Technology Services (ITS)